 To reduce your possibility of risks, your dentist will first determine if you are a good candidate for the procedure.
 This means examining your gums and ensuring that your jaw is strong and healthy enough to properly support the implant posts.
 Here are some of the characteristics that make a good candidate.

-- Sufficient Jawbone: Part of what makes dental implants last so long is that they are anchored into the jawbone.
+- Sufficient Jawbone Density: Part of what makes dental implants last so long is that they are fused with the jawbone.
 This means that you need to have a strong, sufficient jawbone.
 Some patients need bone grafting before they can get dental implants.

 - Healthy Gums: Dental implants rely on healthy gum tissue to be successful.
 If you have gum disease, this needs to be resolved before you can get dental implants.